Up to 350 jobs under threat at Meta in Ireland - MyJoyOnline

 Meta has been approached for comment.

-The BBC previously reported that a key reason for Meta's layoffs is its increased spending in other areas of the company, including Artificial Intelligence (AI), for which it will this year spend $135bn (£100bn).
+The BBC previously reported that a key reason for Meta's layoffs is increased spending in other areas of the company, including Artificial Intelligence (AI), for which it will spend $135bn (£100bn) this year.

 This is roughly equal to the amount it has spent on AI in the previous three years combined, according to a person who viewed the memo.